boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    outbound provider network edge resource control are:

-   *  Slices use both CIR and PIR parameters, and provider network edge links (ACs) are dimensioned to fulfil the aggregate of slice CIRs.
+   *  Slices use both CIR and PIR parameters, and provider network edge links (ACs) are dimensioned to fulfill the aggregate of slice CIRs.
 If at any given time, some slices send the traffic above CIR, congestion in outbound direction on the provider network edge link (AC) might happen.
 Therefore, fine-grained resource control to